 - 2pm – Picked up Sandwiches at Ralphs and left Palm Desert

-- 2:45pm – Cottonwood Visitor Centre at entrance to Joshua Tree National Park
+- 2:45pm – Cottonwood Visitor Centre at the entrance to Joshua Tree National Park

 - 3:00pm – Cholla Cactus Garden